segiddins/blog.segiddins.me/source/2014-06-17-a-time-of-changes.md

 No, I'm not dropping out.
 No, nothing bad happened.
 Yes, I promise it's an amazing thing.

-*tl;dr: I'm working at [Tumblr](http://tumblr.com) this summer, moving to San Fransisco in September to work at [Stripe](https://stripe.com) on [CocoaPods full-time](http://cocoapods.org) for three months, and in the process taking a year off of school.
+*tl;dr: I'm working at [Tumblr](http://tumblr.com) this summer, moving to San Francisco in September to work at [Stripe](https://stripe.com) on [CocoaPods full-time](http://cocoapods.org) for three months, and in the process taking a year off of school.
 See [my announcement](http://blog.cocoapods.org/Stripe-Open-Source-Retreat/) and [Stripe's](https://stripe.com/blog/open-source-retreat-grantees)*

 <!-- more -->